 Have you ever wondered why your parents picked your name and why you are not, say, Lucifer?

-To identify the most popular names in America, 24/7 Wall St. reviewed data from the Social Security Administration (SSA) for the period from 1880 through March 2018.
+To identify the most popular names in America 24/7 Tempo reviewed data from the Social Security Administration for the years 1880 through 2019.
 SSA tracks every name with at least five occurrences.
-All names are from Social Security card applications for births that occurred in the country after 1879.
-We calculated the share of each name for boys and girls born in each year since then.
-The popularity rank is based on the average frequency of each name over that time period.
-The total number of people given the name and the year of peak popularity also came from the SSA.
+All names are from Social Security card applications for U.S. births after 1879.
+We calculated the share of each name for boys and girls born each year since.
+The popularity rank is based on the average frequency of each name over the 1880-2019 time period.
+The total number of babies given the name and the decade of their peak popularity also came from the SSA.

 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to 3 fiduciary financial advisors in your area in 5 minutes.
 Each advisor has been vetted by SmartAsset and is held to a fiduciary standard to act in your best interests.
 If you’re ready to be matched with local advisors that can help you achieve your financial goals, get started now.